3 Senior Front-End Developer Resumes [Edit Docs/Word]

 • Backbone

 Your experience section is a big deal!
-You may know multiple programming languages like the back of your hand, but recruiters want to see how you’ve applied them in action.
-Don’t just say you know JavaScript–describe how you use it.
+You may know several programming languages, but recruiters want to see how you’ve applied them.
+Don’t just say you know JavaScript—describe how you used it and its impact.

-Oh, and the real value in your experience section lies in the metrics.
-Your bulleted list of stellar, user-focused achievements won’t sound credible without numerical data to back it up.
+Demonstrate the value of your debugging efforts and framework development with metrics.
+Your bulleted list of user-focused, optimized achievements will only sound credible with numerical data to back it up.

 Go beyond what you’ve accomplished to include quantifiable metrics of your success.
-People want to know how you’ve made an impact.
+People want to know how you’ve made an impact with your GitHub prowess or diligent A/B testing.

 Here are some good samples: